wh201906/rest/README.md

 # rest
 An app designed to have a rest and protect eyesight when working
+Developed by Qt.
+Now available on Windows.